Hjalmar-Lundmark/prg2-Cardgame/ReadMe.md

 # Card Game
+Card game where different cards battle against each other.
 Character have different roles and stats.
-The different rolls should impact the stats, with warriors having great strength, Mage having high Magic, etc.
+The different rolls should impact the stats, with Warriors having great strength, Mages having high Magic, etc.

 ### How does Combat work?
 The one who initializes the combat(runs the playAgainst code) attacks first with its signature stat